 Like the The Wooden Tarot, The Earthbound Oracle, and The Seeker's Lenormand, I start off with a pencil drawing onto a simple wooden panel (this time I'm using maple instead of birch).
 Then I apply a mixture of clear gesso, matte medium, and acrylic modeling paste and swirl the mixture around with a flat brush to create a textured, spiraling surface.

 I then use thinned out acrylic paints and colored pencils to create a highly textured look that's somewhat similar to pencil rubbings that creates a kinetic, swirling effect to static, unmoving subjects.
-The color palette is heavily inspired by the American Southwest and palettes from psychedelic illustrated book covers from the 70s, such as covers from Frank Herbert's Dune, a series I listen to frequently while driving the thousands of miles it takes to get to these locations.
+The color palette is heavily inspired by the American Southwest and palettes from psychedelic illustrated book covers from the 60s and 70s, such as covers from Frank Herbert's Dune, a series I listen to frequently while driving the thousands of miles it takes to get to these locations.
 Check out The Pathfinder Oracle Mixtape playlist on Spotify.

 Here are a few of the cards that I've finished so far.
 The card templates are loosely inspired by the alchemical symbol of the Philosopher's Stone and the phases of the moon.
 There will be two secret cards that you won't see until you receive the deck!